pavel-maltsev/IBM-IIDR-deployment/IIDR on Ubuntu 04 - configure Management Console on Win.md

 For some other cases the "KcopSingleRowAvroAuditIntegrated" can also be used.

-We will use KcopDefaultBehaviourIntegrated.
+We will use `KcopDefaultBehaviourIntegrated`.
 Click the link and copy long Class name into Management Console window field Class Name under Configuration section of User Exits
 ```
 com.datamirror.ts.target.publication.userexit.sample.kafka.KcopDefaultBehaviorIntegrated
 ```

-In the next row Parameter fill in: `-file:/home/iidr/kafka1.properties ` - as par instructions from the same link
+In the next row Parameter fill in: `-file:/home/iidr/kafka1.properties ` - as per instructions from the same link.

 This file would have to be created on the next step.